xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 ![Now the ATs produce failures as expected](images/unitdoctor-at-failing-for-the-right-reason.png)

-T> Always check the error message, to make sure that the tests are failing for the right reason.
+T> Tip: Always check the error message, to make sure that the tests are failing for the right reason.

 Q> What is the difference between a *failure* and an *error*?
 A "failure" is when your tests fails because of a broken assertion.
 An "error" is when the test fails because of an exception.
 In general, we want our test to produce failures, not errors, because errors mean that our software is doing something  unexpected.

+## Shift to TDD

+Now that we have some failing acceptance tests, we leave them be.
+We now shift to a faster gear by starting to write some *unit* tests.